 Student Evaluation Completion Policy

-The Curriculum & Assessment Office monitors compliance rates multiple times a year and formally notifies students of their compliance rate twice a year.
-Students will be notified of delinquent evaluations 48 hours before they expire via an E*Value notification.
-Students who have completed less than 80% of course evaluations at the half year will receive a notification email from the Assistant Dean of Medical Education for Curriculum & Assessment.
+The Medical Education Office monitors compliance rates multiple times a year and formally notifies students of their compliance rate twice a year.
+Students will be notified of delinquent evaluations 48 hours before they expire via an eValue notification.
+Students who have completed less than 80% of course evaluations at the half year will receive a notification email from the Associate Dean of Medical Education.
 If the compliance rate is less than 80% at end of year, students will receive a professionalism warning letter.
-Any student who has received a warning letter at the end of year one and continues to have less than 80% of course evaluation at the end of the first year, will need to meet with the Assistant Dean of Medical Education for Curriculum & Assessment or Associate Dean of Medical Education before the second year begins.
-Any student who received a warning letter at the end of year one and continues to be non-compliant at the half year point of 2nd year will receive an official letter documenting the reason that this student did not meet the professionalism expectations of the preclerkship curriculum (e.g.did not meet evaluation completion requirements).
+Any student who has received a warning letter at the end of year one and continues to have less than 80% of course evaluation at the end of the first year, will need to meet with the Associate Dean of Medical Education before the second year begins.
+Any student who received a warning letter at the end of year one and continues to be non-compliant at the half year point of 2nd year will receive an official letter documenting the reason that this student did not meet the professionalism expectations of the preclerkship curriculum (e.g. did not meet evaluation completion requirements).
 This letter will also go to the Associate Dean of Student Affairs to be included in the 4th year Dean’s letter.

 Approved by the Medical Education Committee (MEC) on May 19, 2017, updated by the MEC on May 10, 2018